Monereum/Monereum/NOTES.md

-# Hacking on Quorum / various notes
+# Hacking on Monereum / various notes

 ## How does private state work?